bezzlab/bezzlab.github.io/README.md

 *As a postdoc:* We welcome enquiries from postdocs seeking to apply for [Marie Skłodowska-Curie Action Individual Fellowships](https://ec.europa.eu/research/mariecurieactions/actions/individual-fellowships_en).
 Please email Conrad Bessant [(c.bessant@qmul.ac.uk)](mailto:c.bessant@qmul.ac.uk) with your CV, inluding MSCA in the subject line.

 *As a PhD student:* Funded PhD studentship opportunities are available occasionally, typically for candidates from the UK and EU member states.
 These will be advertised widely, e.g. on [findaphd.com](https://www.findaphd.com/phds/?Keywords=Bessant).
-We are also willing to consider applications from PhD students funded by scholarships, or other means of self-funding, from any country.
+We are also willing to consider applications from well qualified graduates funded by scholarships, or other means of self-funding, from any country.

-*An an MSc student:* Our [MSc Bioinformatics programme](https://qmul.ac.uk/msc-bioinfo) is one of the most popular in Europe.
+*As an MSc student:* Our [MSc Bioinformatics programme](https://qmul.ac.uk/msc-bioinfo) is one of the most popular in Europe.
 Apply now for late September start.

 #### Contact